dice-group/KBQA-PG/KBQA/ranking/RANK_OF_TRIPLES/README.md

 #### filtering.

-filtering: bool.
-True if we need only triples, where Literal in English.
+filtering: bool: true if we need only triples, where the literal in English.

 #### number_of_triples.

-number_of_triples: int, how many triples are needed.
+number_of_triples: int: how many triples are needed.

 #### confidence.

-confidence: float.
-Start confidence score for the entity linker.
+confidence: float:start confidence score for the entity linker.

 # Modul Multihope_triples